panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 ## 6. Summary

-When working with forms in React, a good approach is to make the form controlled by a state variable that hold all the inputs values.
+When working with forms in React, a good approach is to make the form controlled by a state variable that holds all the inputs values.

 Use the HTML5 built-in form validation.
 That requires configuring your inputs with corresponding validation attributes, e.g. `required={true}` to make the input required.

-By default, when clicking form's Submit button, the browser performs a full page POST request to URL specific in the `action` attribute of the `<form>`.
+By default, when clicking the form's *Submit* button, the browser performs a full-page POST request to the URL specified in the `action` attribute of the `<form>`.
 But having the form controlled by React, you can prevent browser's default behavior by attaching an event handler to `onSubmit` event and calling `event.preventDefault()`.

 Also, inside the same `onSubmit` event handler you can access the form data from the corresponding state variable, and save it manually using your preferred way: by making an async fetch POST request.